-The Mammography Certificate program is a sequence of courses that prepares students for positions in mammography departments and related businesses and industries.
+The Mammography Certificate program is a sequence of courses that prepares registered radiologic technologists for positions in mammography departments and related businesses and industries.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates have the qualifications of an entry-level mammographer who will be eligible to take the national boards administered by the American Registry of Radiologic Technologists (ARRT) once all academic and clinical requirements are met.
-The Program meets MQSA initial education requirements for mammographers and continuing education.
-This program leads to a technical certificate and can usually be completed in one semester.
+The certificate program graduates have the qualifications of an entry-level mammography technologist.
+Upon completion of all academic and clinical requirements, the graduate will be eligible to take the mammography post-primary certification exam administered by the American Registry of Radiologic Technologists (ARRT).
+The Program meets MQSA initial education requirements for mammography technologist and leads to a technical certificate that can usually be completed in one or two semesters.**

 Note: Students must purchase a dosimeter to monitor radiation exposure during the Mammography Certificate program.

 The standard curriculum for the Mammography Certificate program is designed for the semester system.
-The program can usually be completed in one semester.
-Students may enter the program during any semester.
+The program can usually be completed in one or two semesters.
+Students may enter the program during the Fall or Spring semesters.
 To graduate, students must earn 12 credit hours.

 *NOTE: Arrest or conviction of a misdemeanor (excluding minor traffic violations) arrest or conviction of a felony could make a student ineligible to take the licensing exam(s) required by the profession.
 Early notification to the appropriate board is required.

 *For more detailed program information, please refer to the Catalog & Handbook.

 - Be at least 18 years of age;

 - Submit official high school/high school equivalent transcripts;

 - Must be registered by the American Registry of Radiologic Technologists (ARRT) in Radiography;